aws-samples/aws-java-sample/README.md

-# AWS SDK for Java Sample Project
+# AWS SDK for Java 'Improved' Sample Project

 A simple Java application illustrating usage of the AWS SDK for Java.